VikasManohar/uncle_kathaa/content/mahabharatha/story-2-the-story-of-a-dog-sarama.md

 #### _(Vedavyasa Mahabharatam – the story, the ethics, morals & the traditions)_

 Very interestingly, the first and the last story of Mahabharata is that of a dog.
-The king of Hastinapura, Janamejaya (Arjuna’s son is Parikshit and his son is Janamejaya) was performing a **satra yāgaṃ** assisted by his three brothers- Sruthasena, Ugrasena and Bhimasena.
+The king of Hastinapura, Janamejaya (Arjuna’s son is Abhimanyu, Abhimanyu’s son is Parikshit, and his son is Janamejaya) was performing a **satra yāgaṃ** assisted by his three brothers- Sruthasena, Ugrasena and Bhimasena.
 Satra yāgaṃ was supposed to **benefit the humanity** at large and the king was interested in it.

 ### **The story of the first dog**